apache/druid/docs/tutorials/docker.md

 for the Druid process in the container.

-The Druid `docker-compose.yml` example utilizes a single environment file to specify the complete Druid configuration, however in production use cases we suggest using either `DRUID_COMMON_CONFIG` and `DRUID_CONFIG_${service}` or specially tailored service specific environment files.
+The Druid `docker-compose.yml` example utilizes a single environment file to specify the complete Druid configuration; however, in production use cases we suggest using either `DRUID_COMMON_CONFIG` and `DRUID_CONFIG_${service}` or specially tailored, service-specific environment files.
 ## Launching the cluster

-Run `docker-compose up` to launch the cluster will a shell attached, or `docker-compose up -d` to run the cluster in the background.
+Run `docker-compose up` to launch the cluster with a shell attached, or `docker-compose up -d` to run the cluster in the background.
+If using the example files directly, this command should be run from `distribution/docker/` in your Druid installation directory.

 Once the cluster has started, you can navigate to [http://localhost:8888](http://localhost:8888).
 The [Druid router process](../design/router.md), which serves the [Druid console](../operations/druid-console.md), resides at this address.

 ![Druid console](../assets/tutorial-quickstart-01.png "Druid console")